microsoft/vscode-react-native/README.md

 adb devices
 ```

-**NOTE:** If you want run application on iOS devices make sure you have `ios-deploy` installed globally.
+**NOTE:** If you want to run the application on an iOS device, make sure you have `ios-deploy` installed globally.

 ```npm install -g ios-deploy```